Available on the Potchefstroom Campus

-The academic modules include, studying the principles, methods and techniques on how to communicate in sign language with the Deaf.
+The academic modules include studying the principles, methods and techniques of communicating with the deaf in SASL.
 You learn about the linguistics of this visual-gestural language.
-Deafness, the history and the development of sign language in the global and South African context are covered in this module.
-You learn the norms and values that form part of the Deaf community.
-You are also exposed to the challenges the Deaf have to face and how you can become an activist for change in the lives of deaf people.
+Deafness, the history and the development of sign language in the global and South African context are covered.
+You learn the norms and values that form part of the deaf community.
+You are also exposed to the challenges the deaf face and how you can become an activist for change in the lives of deaf people.
 Possible career opportunities include the following:

 - Deaf education – you can become a teacher at a school for the Deaf.